How to give medicine to your child safely — weight-based dosing

 Age-based dosing

-Leaflets often list doses by age bracket.
-This is convenient, but far less precise — because children of the same age can have very different body weights.
+Leaflets often list dosage by age bracket.
+This is convenient, but less precise, because children of the same age can have very different body weights.
 A 5-year-old may weigh 15 kg or 25 kg.
-A dose labelled “for children aged 4-6” will be too low for one child and too high for another.
+A dose labelled “for children aged 4-6” may be too low for one child and too high for another.

-Rule of thumb: if you know your child’s weight, dose by mg/kg.
-If you do not have their weight to hand, use the age brackets on the leaflet as a rough guide — but err on the side of caution.
+Rule: if you know your child’s weight, dose by mg/kg.
+If you do not have scales to hand, use the age brackets on the leaflet as a guide.

 The most common mistakes parents make

-Paediatric syrups come in different concentrations.
+Paediatric syrups come in different strengths.
 Paracetamol may be available as 120 mg/5 ml or 250 mg/5 ml.
-If you calculate the dose for one concentration and then measure out the other, you could give twice as much — or half as much — as intended.
+If you calculate the dose for one strength and then give the other, you could give twice as much or half as much as intended.

 Mistake 2: Using a kitchen spoon

-A kitchen spoon is not a measuring instrument.
-Its capacity ranges from roughly 2.5 ml to 7 ml, while “one teaspoon” on a leaflet means exactly 5 ml.
+A kitchen spoon is not a measuring device.
+Its capacity ranges from 2.5 ml to 7 ml, while “one teaspoon” in a leaflet means 5 ml.
 Use the dosing syringe or measuring cup supplied with the medicine.
-This is not pedantry — it is the difference between a therapeutic dose and one that either does nothing or causes harm.
+This is not pedantry; it is the difference between a therapeutic and a subtherapeutic dose.

 Mistake 3: Dosing “generously” because the child is big for their age

-“I give him a bit more because he is tall for his age” — this is dangerous reasoning.
-Paediatric dosing already includes a safety margin.
-Exceeding the recommended dose does not produce a better therapeutic effect; it only increases the risk of side effects.
-If the calculated dose falls within the recommended range, it is enough.
+“I give him a bit more because he is big for his age” — this is dangerous reasoning.
+Paediatric dosing is calculated with a safety margin.
+Exceeding the recommended dose does not produce a better effect; it only increases the risk of side effects.

 Mistake 4: Combining preparations that contain the same active ingredient

-This is the same trap that catches adults, but it is more dangerous in children because the margin for error is smaller.
-A fever syrup (containing paracetamol) plus a cold-and-flu syrup (which also contains paracetamol) equals a double dose of paracetamol.
-Always read the full list of active ingredients on every product you give your child.
-If two medicines share an ingredient, you must account for both when calculating the total dose.
+This is the same problem as in adults, but more dangerous in children.
+A fever syrup (paracetamol) plus a cold syrup (which also contains paracetamol) equals a double dose of paracetamol.
+Always check the ingredients of every product.

 Mistake 5: Giving children adult medicines

-Adult tablets and capsules are not designed for children.
-You cannot split them into quarters and assume you have an appropriate dose.
-The active ingredient may not be evenly distributed across the tablet, some formulations are designed to release slowly and must not be broken, and the excipients may not be suitable for young children.
-Dedicated paediatric forms — syrups, suspensions, suppositories, drops — exist precisely because they allow accurate dosing and safe administration.
+Adult tablets and capsules are not intended for children.
+You cannot split them into quarters and assume that this will give an appropriate dose.
+Dedicated paediatric forms — syrups, suspensions, suppositories, drops — exist for children and allow precise dosing.

 When you should NEVER give medicine without consulting a doctor

-There are situations where giving your child medicine on your own carries serious risk:
+There are situations where giving your child medicine without medical advice is risky:

-• Symptoms lasting longer than 3 days — fever, pain, or cough that does not improve despite treatment needs professional evaluation, not an increased dose.
+- Symptoms lasting longer than 3 days — fever, pain, or cough that does not improve despite treatment.

-• An unfamiliar medicine — do not give your child a medicine you do not recognise, even if someone recommends it.
-Check the leaflet, check the active ingredient, check the age suitability.
+- An unfamiliar medicine — do not give your child a medicine you do not know, even if someone recommends it.

-• Antibiotics — never without a prescription.
+- Antibiotics — never without a prescription.
 Antibiotic dosing in children is strictly defined and requires a medical diagnosis.
-Incorrect antibiotic use contributes to resistance and can cause harm.

 How mojApteczka helps parents

-The paediatric classification feature in mojApteczka labels every medicine in your home cabinet as one of:
+Paediatric classification in mojApteczka labels every medicine in your home medicine cabinet as:

-• Adult strong — prescription-strength, definitely not for children.
+- Strong adult — a prescription medicine, definitely not for children.

-This means that at 2 a.m., when your child has a fever, you can open the app and immediately see which medicines in your cabinet are appropriate.
-You do not have to read every leaflet in the dark or second-guess yourself under pressure.
+This means that at night, when your child has a fever, you can open the app and immediately see which medicines in your home medicine cabinet are suitable.
+You do not have to read every leaflet in the dark.

-You can also check medicine interactions — because if your child is already taking an antibiotic and you want to give ibuprofen for a fever, it is worth knowing whether that combination is safe before you administer it.
+You can also check drug interactions — because if your child is taking an antibiotic and you want to give ibuprofen for a fever, it is worth knowing whether that combination is safe.

-If you are looking for more guidance on managing medicines safely in a household with children, visit mojApteczka for parents.
+If you are looking for more information about managing medicines safely in a family with children, visit mojApteczka for parents.
+The Android app is also available on Google Play.

 Medical disclaimer: This article is for informational and educational purposes only.
 It does not constitute medical advice and does not replace consultation with a doctor or pharmacist.
-Medicine dosing for children should always be discussed with a paediatrician or pharmacist.
+Medicine dosing in children should always be discussed with a paediatrician or pharmacist.
 If in doubt, contact your doctor.
-In a life-threatening emergency, call your local emergency number (112 in Europe, 911 in the US).
+In a life-threatening emergency, call 112.

 Have questions or suggestions?
 Write to us: kontakt@mojapteczka.pl